anhinga/julia-notebooks/images-as-matrices/presentation/commentary.md

 In our case, I found that for visually interesting results, one also needs to apply softmax to the columns of the right-hand-side matrix.

-(It would certainly be interesting to try modifying formula 1 for Transformers in this fashion, but one needs to be able to train some Transformers in the first place.
+(It would certainly be interesting to try modifying formula 1 for Transformers in this fashion by applying softmax to the columns of the right-hand-side matrix, but one needs to be able to train some Transformers in the first place.
 Then one could investigate, whether this change would be an improvement.)

 #### 2) Our own studies